LinusOstlund/chronos-classification/README.md

 # A note on this fork

-A quick and dirty experiment to fine-tune Amazon's Chronos Pretrained models on a custom dataset.
+A quick and dirty experiment to fine-tune Amazon's Chronos Pretrained models for classification, rather than forecasting.
 The code can be found in [classification_demo.ipynb](classification_demo.ipynb).
 I exported my "chronos-classification" environment to a requirments file.

 Hopefully this can be useful to someone ❤️